 - show what amendments or additional information is required to correct the information.

-Where the information the applicant is applying to have amended is their interpretation of events or issues, they must establish “not only that the relevant information inaccurately, incorrectly or misleadingly represents the underlying events or issues, but that the authoring individual had not actually held and accurately entered into the official record their particular understanding of those events”.4
+not only that the relevant information inaccurately, incorrectly or misleadingly represents the underlying events or issues, but that the authoring individual had not actually held and accurately entered into the official record their particular understanding of those events.8

 The decision maker must decide how much verification is required, taking into account: